Grosvenor Picture Palace: Architecture

 The two-storey building is rectangular, and is on a corner site with a 3-bay chamfered entrance corner with a pavilion on top.
 Its facade features green and cream faience and terracotta tiles, and it has four bays facing Grosvenor Street and six bays facing Oxford Road.
 The centre of the Oxford Road facade is marked with a raised torch in white terracotta.
 It has a small attic and a slate roof.
 It originally had a canopy, which was later removed.

 Much of the original interior, including plasterwork, the balcony and the vaulted ceiling, is still present in the building.
 The inside balcony originally had multi-coloured inlaid panels.

-The building was listed by English Heritage as a Grade II listed building on 3 October 1974.